danakembara/leaf-count-detect/README.md

 - Applying a horizontal flip with a 50% probability

 ### Task 1: Leaf Counting
-For the leaf counting task, we developed a CNN regression network using convolutional layers, pooling layers, and fully connected layers at the end, and trained it on the training set.
+For the leaf counting task, we developed a CNN regression network and trained it on the training set.
 We use three different networks for comparison:
 - AlexNet with hyperparameters: batch size = 256, image size = 128, learning rate = 10^-4, and epochs = 35
 - Fine-tuned ResNet18 with hyperparameters: batch size = 256, image size = 128, learning rate = 5x10^-5, and epochs = 50
 - Fine-tuned ResNet50 with hyperparameters: batch size = 256, image size = 128, learning rate = 5x10^-5, and epochs = 50